 According to the U.S. Bureau of Labor Statistics, prices for owners' equivalent rent of residences were 12.49% higher in 2018 versus 2014 (a $2.50 difference in value).

-Between 2014 and 2017: Owners' equivalent rent of residences experienced an average inflation rate of 3.12% per year.
+Between 2014 and 2018: Owners' equivalent rent of residences experienced an average inflation rate of 2.99% per year.
 This rate of change indicates significant inflation.
 In other words, owners' equivalent rent of residences costing $20 in the year 2014 would cost $22.50 in 2018 for an equivalent purchase.
-Compared to the overall inflation rate of 1.43% during this same period, inflation for owners' equivalent rent of residences was similar.
+Compared to the overall inflation rate of 1.43% during this same period, inflation for owners' equivalent rent of residences was higher.

-In the year 2014: Pricing changed by 2.64%, below the average yearly change for owners' equivalent rent of residences during the 2014-2017 time period.
-Compared to inflation for all items in 2014 (1.62%), price inflation for owners' equivalent rent of residences was higher.
+In the year 2014: Pricing changed by 2.64%, which is below the average yearly change for owners' equivalent rent of residences during the 2014-2018 time period.
+Compared to inflation for all items in 2014 (1.62%), inflation for owners' equivalent rent of residences was higher.

 Raw Consumer Price Index data from U.S. Bureau of Labor Statistics for Owners' equivalent rent of residences: